architen100/MealGenerator/DEVELOPMENT.md

     - Had to create a 2d vector to keep track of my exisiting recipes for each day
 - Created a scroll view menu to keep track of the grocery list instead of a drop down menu
     - Having trouble making the scroll view menu appear and disappear
+    - Fixed by setting the background of my gui to a color first
+- Made changes to the layout of my code
+    - Moved my parser function to another class
+    - Moved all my non-gui functions to my library class